TsionWon/Credit_Risk_Analysis/README.md

 <h2>Task 2 - Exploratory Data Analysis (EDA)</h2>

-<p>Objective: Analyze and understand the structure and key characteristics of the dataset.
+Objective: Analyze and understand the structure and key characteristics of the dataset.

 Steps and Findings: